 6AMLD contains far fewer changes than 5MLD.
 It requires businesses to be a lot more proactive and more cooperative with financial sector.
 The new regulation is upgrading existing legislation.

 Next step is to convince with legal persons in your team that CRM will help to tackle financial crime

 Obviously, the extension of criminal liability to companies and business leaders alike makes it imperative that compliance gaps are identified and rectified fast.
 AML regulation is always a big topic for companies and banks as they have little flexibility on the CRM and KYC tools.

 We are happy to help with InvestGlass as we are cooperating with financial institutions to tackle money laundering through systematic CRM automations.

 Fintech Automation is key to regulatory burden and the solution for regulated businesses

-Financial institutions can now leverage pre-built templates with InvestGlass solution and connected tools such as Polixis, or Onfido directly connected to InvestGlass CRM.
-The bundle offers ready made tool to cope with 6th anti money laundering directive.
+Financial institutions can now leverage pre-built templates with InvestGlass solution and connected tools such as Polixis ARDIS or Onfido irectly connected to InvestGlass CRM.
+The bundle offers a ready-made tool to cope with 6th anti-money laundering directive.
 Further AML regulation will come and with the open – stack you will have the flexibility to extend to new directive’s measures.